HomeCityTomorrow might be the last day to see the High Park cherry...

 Centennial Park

 This particular park has the second-largest collection of cherry blossoms in Toronto, next to High Park.
 The park holds over 200 trees that are scattered across the entirety of the land.
 The highest concentration can be found in the garden closest to Rathburn Road and Centennial Park Boulevard.
-The park is home to athletic activities galore.
-Within its grounds are playgrounds, soccer fields, baseball and softball diamonds, a wading pool and even a BMX bike park!
+The park is also home to athletic activities galore — within its grounds are playgrounds, soccer fields, baseball and softball diamonds, a wading pool and even a BMX bike park!

 Exhibition Place

 This may surprise some, but cherry blossoms are scattered around one of Toronto’s most fantastic attractions.
-Exhibition Place features around nine marked sections where sakura grows, with the majority residing in the northeastern part of the area.
+Exhibition Place features around nine marked sections where Sakura trees grow, with the majority residing in the northeastern part of the area.
 The highest density can be found near the kid-friendly Medieval Times show or the Liberty Grand Entertainment Complex.
-While searching for sakura, why not check out a Toronto F.C. game?
+While searching for blossoms, why not check out a Toronto F.C. game?